The Worcestershire village of Bell End has its own signposted service area, although for some reason it doesn't go by that name.

 Trivia and History

-Petrol stations at this location dates back to the early 1960s, where there was one on either side of the road: northbound was known as Belbroughton service station, and southbound as Bell End service station.
+A pair of petrol stations, one on either side of the road, date back to the early 1960s here: northbound was known as Belbroughton service station, and southbound as Bell End service station.
 The southbound filling station opened in around 1963 and was branded 'National' throughout the 1960s and 1970s.

 The southbound filling station was branded Petrofina in the 1980s, rebranding to Gulf in the early 1990s, to Shell in 1998 and to BP in the early 2000s.
 The site gained a Spar store in 2009.
 The filling station then changed back to Shell between 2012 and 2015.